 Another type of scavenger hunt is to have cryptic clues, and the only way to progress and end up at the finish line is to solve them in order to get to the final destination.
 This is the Adventure Clues scavenger hunt model.

 Lastly, you can require players to return with physical items.
 For example, a map of the local aquarium or a photo of specific landmark-based off clues.

 A great incentive for participants of a scavenger is obviously a prize.
 What will your participants want to win?
 Since you’ve already thought about your guests, this should be an easy one to organise.

 You will also have to decide what constitutes winning.
 Is it being the first to return with a completed list?
 Or will everyone who manages to complete the list get a prize?

 Scavenger hunts are lots of fun for everyone involved, but it is important to set some rules aside.

-If your scavenger hunt is taking place in public areas, make sure nothing on your list involves harassing members of society.
+If your scavenger hunt is taking place in public areas, make sure there are no planned roadworks which may obstruct the route.
 It’s also important to check ahead of time if anything can be taken from certain areas if your scavenger hunt is collection style.